BastilleBSD/bastille/docs/chapters/template.rst

 INCLUDE     - specify a template to include.
 Make sure the template is bootstrapped, or you are using the template url

 LIMITS      - set the specified resource value for the jail

+LIMITS      - add specified word to specified file if not present

 MOUNT       - mount specified files/directories inside the jail